Last Updated on April 25, 2024 by Marybeth

 201 First Street North

-• VIBE: So extremely quiet and relaxing.
+Pelican Post is So extremely quiet and relaxing.
 The busy vibrant downtown main street is one block away, but you’d never know it.
+The beach is a short walk away, and the sweet little downtown main street is one block away.

 Take a look at more of this small coastal town with the entrepreneurial, festive spirit:

-Island Time Bar and Grill on the ground floor, Bridge Street Bistro on the top floor, and on the second, Sunset Banquet Room , click on each to visit their site
+Island Time Bar and Grill on the ground floor, Bridge Street Bistro on the top floor.

 The Fish Hole Mini Golf, right on the main street